 - A programmable power supply with an output capable of sinking and sourcing current while maintaining the required output voltage.
-The output must be floating. - A curve tracer - A digital sampling oscilloscope with an appropriate bandwidth - A low capacitance probe, e.g. FET - A test fixture used for DC measurements - A motherboard or specific test fixture used for transient measurements - If available, a thermoelectronic hot/cold plate (a peltier device), to control die temperature
+The output must be floating. - A curve tracer - A digital sampling oscilloscope with an appropriate bandwidth - A low capacitance probe (e.g., a FET probe) - A test fixture used for I-V table measurements - A motherboard or specific test fixture used for V-T table measurements - If available, a thermoelectronic plate, peltier device or other equipment to control die temperature

-To obtain I-V table measurements, mount the component to be tested in the DC test fixture and connect the power and ground pins of the DUT to the programmable power supply.
+To obtain I-V table measurements, mount the component to be tested in the I-V test fixture and connect the power and ground pins of the DUT to the programmable power supply.
 Attach the hot/cold plate to the component with a very thin layer of thermal grease and adjust the temperature as desired.
 Wait for the die to stabilize at the desired temperature.
 Select an output on the DUT in the desired state (high or low) and use the curve tracer to obtain the I-V characteristics of the output.